abryant710/auto-codebase-documenter/README.md

 - `--ignore_folders`: A list of directories that you want to exclude from the documentation process.
 Defaults to ["venv"].
 - `--file_types`: A list of file types (by extension) that you want to include in the documentation process.
 Defaults to [".py"].
 - `--output_docs_folder_name`: The name of the output docs folder.
 Defaults to "docs".
+- `--skip_existing`: A boolean indicating whether to skip documentation of files for which documentation already exists.
+Defaults to False.
+- `--gpt_model`: The name of the OpenAI GPT model to use.
+Defaults to "gpt-3.5-turbo".

 ## Configuration

 Edit the `documenter_config.yaml` file to configure the tool.
 The following parameters are available:

-- `codebase_path`: The path to the codebase you want to document.
+`codebase_path`: The path to the codebase you want to document.
 Defaults to the current working directory.
-- `ignore_folders`: A list of directories that you want to exclude from the documentation process.
+`ignore_folders`: A list of directories that you want to exclude from the documentation process.
-- `file_types`: A list of file types (by extension) that you want to include in the documentation process.
+`file_types`: A list of file types (by extension) that you want to include in the documentation process.
-- `output_docs_folder_name`: The name of the output docs folder.
+`output_docs_folder_name`: The name of the output docs folder.
 Defaults to "docs".
-- `single_file`: A boolean indicating whether a single file should be processed.
-If True, provide the path to the file.
+`skip_existing`: A boolean indicating whether to skip documentation of files for which documentation already exists.
 Defaults to False.
+`gpt_model`: The name of the OpenAI GPT model to use.
+Defaults to "gpt-3.5-turbo".
-- `override_ai_prompt`: A list of intentions you want the AI model to follow when it writes the documentation.
+`override_ai_prompt`: A list of intentions you want the AI model to follow when it writes the documentation.
 This should follow a decent list of prompt items that should get the best out of the AI model.

 Alternatively, these parameters can be passed as command line arguments when running the tool.
-If command line arguments are provided, they will override the corresponding values in documenter_config.yaml.
+If command line arguments are provided, they will override the corresponding values in `documenter_config.yaml`.

-Here's an example of how your documenter_config.yaml could look:
+Here's an example of how your `documenter_config.yaml` could look:

 ```yaml
 codebase_path: "/home/alex/test-project"